speckly/speckles-high-flashbang/README.md

-##speckles-high-flashbang
+# speckles-high-flashbang

-A high contrast theme for Visual Studio Code
+A high contrast theme for Visual Studio Code.

+# Credit

+This theme is a fork of Noctis